 “I have no idea,” I said, honestly, as I harnessed the last of my power.
 “But I won’t waste it.”

-“This isn’t over,” he growled at me.
-“We will meet again.”
+“This isn’t over,” he growled at me, his voice weakening, quieter in some way.
+“We will meet again!”

 “No,” I replied.
 “We won’t.”

-The ice spear slammed into him, punching through his leathery skin and causing him to writhe in pain.
-The swirling fire burst from the frozen spike, burning the demon from the inside out.
-As he slumped forward, the roots still clinging to his skin, he looked me dead in the eyes and gave a sinister smile.
+The ice spear slammed into the widened crack, punching through his armor and easily destroying the more vulnerable components within.
+The swirling fire burst from the frozen spike, burning the creature from the inside out.
+As his mechanical husk slumped forward, the cable still clinging to his arm, he looked me dead in the eyes, his own powering down, and gave a final sinister smile.
 “I… will… return.”

 Then he was dead.